nghinhut/docs/posts/kubernetes.md

 draft: false
 ---

-**Kubernetes** is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
+**Kubernetes** is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.[^k8s-docs]

 <!--more-->